madzot/ivaldi-diagram-editor/MVP/refactored/frontend/canvas_objects/README.md

                           If dealing with a Connection, this parameter will have no function.

     .select()
-        Turns the color of the connection circle green.
+        Turns the color of the connection circle to the select color.

     .search_highlight_secondary()
         Used as a secondary highlight when conducting searches.
 Function turns the object orange and adds it to a list of search highlighted items in CustomCanvas.